edgelesssys/marblerun.sh/content/docs/building-services/graphene.md

 ```toml
 loader.insecure__use_host_env = 1
 ```
-The premain will remove all other variables before the actual application is launched, so this is secure.
+The premain will remove all other variables before the actual application is launched, but there may still be risks.
+Don't use this on production until [secure forwarding of host environment variables](https://github.com/oscarlab/graphene/issues/2356) will be available.

 ### uuid file
 The Marble must be able to store its uuid: